b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 `degCels2degFahr`.
 One of them has got a single value as an argument (`degCels2degFahr(tempCels::Real)`) and another a vector as its argument (`degCels2degFahr(tempsCels::Vector{<:Real})`).
-But since I explicitly declared argument types, Julia will know when to use each version (see next paragraph).
+But since I explicitly declared argument types, Julia will know when to use each version based on the function's arguments (see next paragraph).
+The different function versions are called methods (hence the message: `degCels2degFahr (generic function with 2 methods)` under the code snippet above).

 In the body of `degCels2degFahr(tempsCels::Vector{<:Real})` first I declare and initialize a variable that will hold the result (hence `result`).
 I do this